monome/norns/readme-setup.md

 with the audio engine running, run `matron.sh` from the norns directory. this creates a `matron` process wrapped with `ws-wrapper`

-matron waits for crone to finish loading before entering the main event loop.
+matron waits for atropos to finish loading before entering the main event loop.

 ### 3. launch `maiden` (web UI client)